Irish PM hails abortion vote 'revolution'

 Mr Varadkar, who campaigned in favour of liberalisation, said: "What we've seen is the culmination of a quiet revolution that's been taking place in Ireland over the past 20 years."

-The taoiseach (prime minister) added that Irish voters "trust and respect women to make the right choices and decisions about their own health care".
+The taoiseach (prime minister) added that Irish voters "trust and respect women to make the right choices and decisions about their own healthcare".

 Those taking part in Friday's referendum were asked whether they wanted to repeal or retain a part of the constitution known as the Eighth Amendment, which says an unborn child has the same right to life as a pregnant woman.